JohnGee96/NBL/Angular2-NBL.md

-## ngOnInit Lifecycle Hook
+## Angular Lifecycle Hook
+  * ngOnInit()

         Angular offers interfaces for tapping into critical moments in the component lifecycle: at creation, after each change, and at its eventual destruction.

             To Use:
                 import { OnInit } from '@angular/core';
                 export class AppComponent implements OnInit {
                     ngOnInit(): void {
                     }
                 }
+  * ngOnChanges()

+     - Respond when Angular (re)sets data-bound input properties.
+The method receives a SimpleChanges object of current and previous property values.

+     - Called before ngOnInit() and whenever one or more data-bound input properties change.

 ## Data Binding: